 - Level 3: Be Like Water.
 If you miss with all attacks during your flurry of blows, you can initiate a Bull Rush anyway.
 You do not need to be eligible for Natural Pushback to use this ability.

 - Level 3: Shapeless.
-If an enemy whose Natural Pushback qualifies them for a Bull Rush chooses not to, you can choose to trigger one anyway by spending a ki point.
+If an enemy whose Natural Pushback qualifies them for a Bull Rush against you chooses not to, you can choose to trigger one anyway by spending a ki point.

 - Level 6: Feed the River.
 For every 10ft of distance moved in the current round (not turn), you gain +1d6 damage to the first attack roll you make that hits.
 Teleportation does not count as movement for this ability.

 - Level 11: Ride the Wave.
 When subject to a Bull Rush, you can choose the direction of your movement, although it does still need to be in a straight line.